meriemmekki2001/recommendation_system_deployement/README.md

-This is a Machine Learning academic mini project, through this project we explored the concepts of association rule mining and we used the apriori algoithm to develop a recommender system for market basket analysis, we used DRF for deployment.
+This is a Machine Learning academic mini project, through this project we explored the concepts of association rule mining and we used the apriori algoithm to develop a recommender system for market basket analysis, we used DRF for deployment. for more details check the report [here.]()